phantomlimb717/IPTV-Manager-Pro/README.md

 You can download the latest pre-compiled application for Windows from the official **[Releases Page](https://github.com/phantomlimb717/IPTV-Manager-Pro/releases)**.

 No installation is required.
-Simply download the `IPTV Manager v0.2.4.exe` file and run it.
+Simply download the `IPTV_Manager_Pro.exe` file and run it.

 ## Usage